Teen in custody after toddler found by neighbour with ‘traumatic’ injuries

 Two doors down from where Young lives, a teenager had barricaded himself inside a home.

-Police negotiated with him for about eight hours before they were able to "safely secure" the suspect around 11:30 a.m.
+Police had been negotiating with him for about eight hours, when they were able to "safely secure" the suspect just after 11:30 a.m.
 Tactical officers were seen using a battering ram to breach the door, before carrying the teenager out with his hands and feet tied.

 "When we have a barricaded person in a residence, time is on our side.
 We're not going to rush any situation and force the hand of the person in that position," Hamilton Police Constable Jerome Stewart said.
 "They're obviously in need of assistance, and that is the number one goal, is to get to that person, and to get that person out safely, and not to bring injury to them or anybody else involved."